Complex semiclassical theory for non-Hermitian quantum systems

-Semiclassically, we begin with the energy relation $\epsilon = \alpha x^2 + \beta p^2 + \eta xp$, and the resulting EOMs following Eq. \ref{eq:EOM} are exactly solvable \footnote{A heuristic derivation of such orbits from a quantum wave-packet perspective is in the supplemental materials \cite{suppCST}.}:
+Eq. \ref{eq:ho_Ham} is beyond previous semiclassical frameworks.
+From the complex semiclassical theory, we start with the complex energy $\epsilon = \alpha x^2 + \beta p^2 + \eta xp$, and the corresponding EOMs following Eq. \ref{eq:EOM} yields the following trajectories \footnote{An alternative, heuristic derivation from a wave-packet perspective is in Ref. \cite{SuppCST}.}:

-where $z_1, z_2\in \mathbb{C}$ are complex constants determined by the initial conditions.
-These orbits are closed with a period of $2\pi/\omega$ for $\omega t \in \mathbb{R}$ (Fig. \ref{fig:HOorbit}a); for a generic $t$, however, $e^{\pm i\omega t}$ introduces an exponential amplitude, and the trajectories end up as open spirals (Fig. \ref{fig:HOorbit}b).
-Fortunately, after the trajectory reaches a good spot, we can achieve a closed orbit by choosing the complex phase of $dt$ so that $da$ is along $a(0)-a(t)$, $a=(x+ip)/\sqrt{2}$ for the following steps (Fig. \ref{fig:HOorbit}c).
+where $z_1, z_2\in \mathbb{C}$ are determined by the initial conditions.
+Eq. \ref{eq:qdr_EOM} forms closed orbits (Fig. \ref{fig:HOorbit}a) with a generally complex-valued period $T=2\pi/\omega$.
+However, this is a privilege for solvable trajectories, which otherwise end up as open spirals (Fig. \ref{fig:HOorbit}b) for generic $t$, e.g., trajectories from finite-time steps.
+Fortunately, we can follow our strategy to guarantee closed orbits (Fig. \ref{fig:HOorbit}c).
+First, we choose a trajectory that, to some degree, circles near the initial point; then, we set $dt$ for the subsequent steps as: